 Smithsonian Libraries Research Annex

-The Smithsonian Libraries Research Annex (SLRA) holds over 8,000 monographs and over 250,000 periodical holdings, and is the most subject-diverse branch within the Smithsonian Libraries' system.
+The Smithsonian Libraries Research Annex (SLRA) holds over 35,000 monographs, over 250,000 periodical holdings, and is the most subject-diverse branch within the Smithsonian Libraries' system.

 - 20th century modern and contemporary art, featuring scarce artists' exhibition catalogs

 - Natural and physical sciences, including zoological veterinary science

 - Smithsonian legacy publications, including the Bulletin of the National Museum, and Annual Reports for both the Institution and the National Museum.

 - Culinary Historians of Washington (CHoW) Collection - This collection of more than 700 culinary monographs published from the turn of the 20thcentury until now, compliments the ongoing study of culinary and foodstuffs history at the Smithsonian National Museum of American History.
 Continually growing through a collaboration with CHoW, this collection holds wide appeal to culinary historians and scholars, as well as cooking novices and experts.
 The CHOW Collection contains regional, international, and practical cookbooks; and food narratives, culinary histories, and books on cooking instruction.

 - Early 20th century aeronatical fiction, many with emblematic decorated publishers' cloth bindings

 - Auction catalogs, largely Sotheby’s and Christie’s auction houses in New York and London, up to 2005.